white kitchen and dining room renovation

-Kitchens are the headquarters of the home, everyone in the family will be there at one point or another.
+Kitchens are the headquarters of the home.
+Everyone in the family will be there at some point.
 From morning to evening, the kitchen stays busy as we grab that quick breakfast, jot down that list of errands, or start cooking dinner.
-With so much going on it would seem that it needs to be the largest space in the home but sometimes that is not possible.
-When space is limited it needs to be maximized, often there is more space available than we realize and with good planning and some simple organization tips you can make your small kitchen seem big.
-Here are four organization tips that can help you gain more usable space in your kitchen.
+With so much going on, it would seem the space needs to be the largest in the home, but sometimes that is not possible.
+When space is limited, it needs to be maximized.
+Often, there is more space than we realize, and with good planning and a few simple organization tips, you can make your small kitchen seem bigger.
+Here are four organizational tips to help you gain more usable space in your kitchen.

-While this is not the same thing as minimalism, there is a common thread between the two ideas, get rid of what you don’t need.
-When looking to maximize space it is a good practice to periodically go through your kitchen cabinets, countertops, and even the nearby closet and decide what really is needed and what can be eliminated.
+While this is not the same thing as minimalism, there is a common thread between the two ideas: get rid of what you don’t need.
+When looking to maximize space, it is a good practice to periodically go through your kitchen cabinets, countertops, and even the nearby closet and decide what is needed and what can be eliminated.
 Some helpful questions to ask yourself when purging your stuff are:

-• Have I used this in the last 6 months?
+• Have I used this in the last six months?

 • Is this item similar to another I have that does the same job?